publiccodenet/blog/_posts/2020-09-23-episode-one-of-lets-talk-about-public-code.md

 ## What's next?

-The next episode will be on October 13, when we will be talking to [Rasmus Frey](https://os2.eu/bruger/rasmus-frey), business manager of [OS2](https://os2.eu/node/332).
-OS2 is a Danish public community that specify, develops and governs digital solutions by municipalities and for municipalities.
-Make sure to subscribe to us on one of the channels above to not miss it!
+The next episode will be livestreamed on October 13, and we will be talking to [Rasmus Frey](https://os2.eu/bruger/rasmus-frey), business manager of [OS2](https://os2.eu/node/332).
+OS2 is a Danish public community that specifies, develops and governs digital solutions by municipalities and for municipalities.
+Make sure to tune in on October 13th or subscribe to our podcast to catch this interview!